Easy Ways of Growing Black Peppercorn Plants

 Make sure your black pepper plant is receiving plenty of nutrients by applying liquid fertilizer on a consistent basis.
 You don’t have to apply it to your garden every day.
 Once every two weeks should be enough to keep your plant healthy over the long run.

 Like any other plants, peppercorn can attract a lot of pest so make sure you have adequate measures in place to keep them away.
 If you are dealing with furry creatures like groundhogs then the best solution is to put a cage around your garden bed.
-If you are dealing with small insects then you may want to set up small jar traps around your garden.
+If you are dealing with small insects like ants and flies then you may want to set up small jar traps around your garden.